 This map displays maximum temperature, which is the average highest temperature recorded daily.

 In general, temperature decreases towards the polar region and increases closer to the equator.

 This is why areas like Alaska and closer to Canada are colder.
 But states like Texas and Hawaii have a higher annual mean daily maximum temperature.

 30 Minimum Temperature

 This map displays the mean annual daily minimum temperature, which is the average lowest temperature recorded daily.

-As you can see, states like Wyoming and Colorado have relatively cool climates because of its elevation.
+As you can see, states like Wyoming and Colorado have relatively cool climates because of their elevation.